 In my opinion steel is the only material to make a touring bike from.
 It has more natural flex and therefor shock absorption than an alloy bike.
 They handle the abuse touring can throw at a frame and, in worst case scenarios, most little towns will have someone who can weld steel.
 I have always been a solo tourer and I’m rubbish at economising my kit weight.
 As such a steel fork is a must to allow me to carry a moderate load on the front wheel.
 A carbon fork is a great way to make have a fast aggressive tourer, however is only realistic for shorter trips or those who achieve Spartan ideals in packing their kit.
 Bikepacking/Cyclocross bikes such as the Jamis Renegade are perfect for this purpose.

 For me the choice came down to two makers of rugged, functionality minded steel frames, Soma and Surly.
 Both make an all-purpose cyclo-cross that they sell as frame and fork.
 These are the Soma Wolverine and the Surly Straggler.
-With very similar geometry and steel quality the Soma Wolverine won out for two reasons.
-Firstly the functionality of the sliding dropouts and frame break allow the wolverine to one day be a Belt-driven Rohloff Tourer (a pipe dream of mine).
+With very similar geometry and steel quality, the Soma Wolverine won out for two reasons.
+Firstly the functionality of the sliding dropouts and frame break allows the wolverine to one day to be a Belt-driven Rohloff Tourer (a pipe dream of mine).
 They also allow for the use of thru-axles.
-Secondly that orange paint job is just irresistibly gorgeous!
+Secondly, that orange paint job is just irresistibly gorgeous!

 If this sounds at all interesting feel free to be in touch.
 Ollie has recently headed off for India, and will be completing his ride in Eastern Europe – we’ll be following his journey through the interwebs.
 Kyle has also created a commuting/touring Wolverine, with a different spec for his different preferences/needs.
 But more on that one later.